ROCm/rocThrust/docs/install/rocThrust-install-overview.rst

 .. |rmake| replace:: ``rmake.py``
 .. _rmake: ./rocThrust-rmake-install.html

-Installing with CMake provides the most flexibility in building and installing options.
+Installing with CMake provides the most flexibility in building and installing rocThrust.